Algonquin College - Kuwait

-Algonquin College Kuwait is a private post-secondary institution in Kuwait specializing in information technology and business.
+Algonquin College Kuwait is a private post-secondary institution in Kuwait specializing in information technology, business and entrepreneurship.
 The college was authorized to operate in Kuwait by an Emiri Decree in October 2010.
 In September 2015, Algonquin College of Kuwait was established as a branch campus of Algonquin College in Ottawa, Canada.

-The Kuwaiti government allocated land to the college campus in Al-Naseem, Jahra Governarate.
+The Kuwaiti government allocated land to the college campus in Al-Naseem, Jahra Governorate.
 The Private Universities Council approved detailed construction plans in 2012.
 The senior management team was hired in 2014.

 Campus

-The campus is located in Al-Naseem, west of Kuwait city on Ring Road 6.
-Campus construction began in April 2013 and Phase 1 was completed in the summer of 2015.
+The campus is located in Al-Naseem, west of Kuwait city.
+It opened in the fall of 2015.
 It consists of 3 interconnected buildings for administration, services, and academic space.
 There are external sports facilities and covered parking spaces.
-In Phase 2 of construction, additional academic space and indoor sports facilities will be added.
-The area is mainly residential and newly developed with another community college scheduled to start construction in 2016.
-The new Kuwait University campus is under construction few kilometers to the east along Ring Road 6.